kubeshop/monokle-core/packages/synchronizer/README.md

 ## Error handling

-Most of the `Authenitcator` and `Synchronizer` top level methods will just throw errors when something unexpected happens, so it's a good idea to have some error handling in place.
+Most of the `Authenticator` and `Synchronizer` top level methods will just throw errors when something unexpected happens, so it's a good idea to have some error handling in place.